 For years now, Massive has maintained strong relationships with over 700 mainstream and niche publications.
 Not to send out endless PR pitches, but to secure you, the executive, an authorship on these publications.

-All of the challenges listed above have now been codified into a simple, stress-free, 12 month program called Executive Leadership Branding.
+All of the challenges listed above have now been codified into a simple, stress-free, monthly program called Executive Leadership Branding.

 The world of PR has changed.
 We too must evolve with it.
 The road to media domination is secured with authorship.